Practical Nursing – Table Rock FAQs

 In order to become an LPN, you must first complete a practical nursing program that is approved by the Missouri State Board of Nursing (MSBN), then you must pass a licensure examination.

-What requirements are required to enter Practical Nursing education?
+What is required to complete the Practical Nursing program?

 The OTC Practical Nursing program requires a high school diploma or GED before beginning.
-OTC offers an eleven-month course of study that meets the Missouri State Board of Nursing standards for approval.
+OTC offers an eleven-month course of study that is approved by the Missouri State Board of Nursing.
+OTC does not currently offer an advanced placement option for students from other nursing programs.

 After satisfactorily completing the OTC Practical Nursing curriculum, you will then be eligible to apply to take the National Council Licensing Examination for Practical Nurses (NCLEX-PN) to become a licensed practical nurse (LPN).